dovecot/documentation/source/configuration_manual/mail_location/index.rst

 Variables
 ---------

-You can use several variables in the :ref:`setting-mail_location` setting.
+You can use several variables in the :dovecot_core:ref:`mail_location` setting.
 See :ref:`config_variables` for a full list, but the most commonly used ones
 are: